Department of Justice is now the Department of Communities and Justice. Find out more >

-After the magistrate has checked that you and the defendant have followed directions to file statements, the magistrate may list the case for hearing.
+After the Court has checked that you and the applicant have followed directions to file statements, it may list your case for a hearing.
 The hearing may be in a couple of weeks or months, depending on how busy the court is.

 For more information, see Arguing your case.